StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_linux.md

 ## Security agent requirements

-The Agent V2 runs the `secret_backend_command` executable as a sub-process.
-On Linux, the executable set as `secret_backend_command` is required to:
+StackState Agent V2 runs the `secret_backend_command` executable as a sub-process.
+On Linux, the executable set as `secret_backend_command` must:

 * Belong to the same user running the Agent \(or `root` inside a container\).
 * Have no rights for group or other.